 the big donors that the business created foundations are, give big to the institutions that have already amassed sums beyond their needs. and not accidently, but in all likelihood as a strategy on parts of the both, the recipient institution then invests its unspendable monies into the for profit business. thus in effect, the money is transferred from one pocket of the rich to his other pocket. since elections are won by the funding provided by the rich, it is unlikely that the congress can envision passing a law to prohibit such giving and receiving monies that are not put to the immediate use for the needy poor, requiring charity supported institutions to have a cap of income and not be allowed to invest in for profit business. but if the congress does not do such thing, the people can, by boycotting such institutions and business.

-two of the biggest such recipients of the funds are the educational institutions and the church. when a university expands its course offering, or when religion expands its mission, spacious buildings and churches, temples and mosques are erected at the fabulous sums. and it helps only those who are not in need for help. the architects, engineers, contractors and all the rest of the suppliers and decorators. they are all to make a handsome living created by the for profit way of life.
+two of the biggest such recipients of the funds are the educational institutions and the church. when a university expands its course offering, or when religion expands its mission, spacious buildings and churches, temples and mosques are erected at the fabulous sums. and it helps only those who are not in need for help. the architects, engineers, contractors and all the rest of the suppliers and decorators. they are all make a handsome living created by the for profit way of life. all the rest of the suppliers and decorators. they all make a handsome living created by the for profit way of life.

 the word: budhha < budh means to wake. open eyes, and not shut, and see who the god is other than the notion of authority governing all the programmed motions of life.